 Open to: Grades 2 - 6

-Prerequisites: Qualifying verbal or math score, and successful completion of Arabic for Elementary School Students, Basic, Part IV or placement test
+Prerequisites: Successful completion of Arabic for Elementary School Students, Basic, Part IV or placement test

 Course Code: ARL5

 The Arabic for Elementary School Students, Intermediate, Part I course is the fifth course of the Elementary Series.
 Students continue to learn sentence formation, grammar, vocabulary and cultural aspects of Arabic speaking countries.
 The course syllabus provides a course outline that may help each student manage his or her study time more efficiently when studying for the class.
 The syllabus acts only as a guide, however, and students are free to study based on the instructor's guidance.
 Students are encouraged to take full advantage of all materials provided to them in hopes of aiding their learning and retention of the new language.
 Practice, practice, practice—practicing is the key to learning any new language.

 Once students have successfully completed Part I of the Arabic for Elementary School Students, Intermediate, course, they should be able to: